NirashaMadubhashini/JavaEE-POS/README.md

-# JavaEE-POS
+# JavaEE-POS<br>

-> This is a POS System developed by using javaEE.
+ This is a POS System developed by using javaEE.

 DashBoard
 ![screenshot](POS_FrontEnd/assets/project/dash.png)